cboots/RGBD-to-Mesh/README.md

 -------------------------------------------------------------------------------

 The overall image processing line is shown below.
-First, an RGB frame and a depth frame are pulled from the Kinect and shipped to the GPU for processing.
+First, an RGB frame and a depth frame are pulled from the Kinect and pushed to the GPU for processing.
 A world-space point cloud is then generated from the RGBD data, and a neighborhood-based estimate of the point normals is then extracted for later processing.
 Finally, the point cloud is triangulated and the generated mesh is